Courage Activities and Lessons for the Classroom

 Teaching students about courage is an important part of our job in the upper elementary classroom.
 Upper elementary students are typically concerned with their self-image and what their peers think about them.
-It’s important that we encourage them to stand up for what is right and have the courage to act with strong values when needed and in the face of fearful experiences.
+We must encourage them to stand up for what is right and have the courage to act with strong values when needed and in the face of fearful experiences.
+Incorporating courage activities for students can provide practical opportunities for them to practice and internalize these lessons, helping them to develop the strength to face challenges confidently.

 Providing students with opportunities to discuss courage and using your classroom time to promote being courageous in situations where being courageous may seem too hard, unpopular, or not worth the risk is crucial for our upper elementary students’ social and emotional growth.
 I also believe that ensuring students know the value and the power of their courage is important for developing their character.